LinkedInLearning/learning-nginx-2492317/Ch02/02_06-challenge-customize-an-nginx-configuration/README.md

     ```
 1. Update the confguration to include a location for `/complete` that is only served on exact matches
 1. Update the location to use custom logging to a file named `complete.access.log` in the default logging locaiton for NGINX.
+1. Validate the custom location by browsing to the DNS for your server using the route /complete.
+For example, http://example.com/complete.
+1. Validate the custom logging by viewing the contents of the log file in /var/log/nginx/.